Facebook

 Over the next five to ten years, the tree mortality disaster will provide us with fuel at a cost likely to be well below that which we used in our financial analysis of the profitability of the project.

-How does your project compare to other biomass plants in terms of technology, air pollution, etc.?
+How does your project compare to other biomass plants?

 Is biomass a new idea?
 How are the ideas behind this proposal different?

 Existing Biomass FacilitiesNo, in fact, there are over 100 biomass plants in California today, some idle, but most are in operation and many use either agricultural products or forest slash.
-Most of these existing biomass plants were built in the 80s and 90s and were based on combustion or burning biomass to create energy.
-We refer to these plants as "your fathers biomass plants" as a way of suggesting that we are proposing something new.
+Most of these existing biomass plants were built in the 80s and 90s.
+We refer to these plants as "your fathers biomass plants" as a way of suggesting that we are proposing something new – a small-scale biomass plant, located near the source of excess forest biomass and based on an Organic Rankine Cycle turbine, rather a larger-scale steam turbine, to drive a generator that will generate clean, green, renewable energy, while supplying good paying jobs for our local community.

 We have heard horror stories about a biomass plant in Merced?
 Didn't they just get a huge fine for air pollution?
 Do we want such a facility in Mariposa?

 Chowchilla Biomas PlantThere have been two 12.5 megawatt biomass facilities in operation in Chowchilla and El Nido for many years.
 The El Nido plant is at the junction of 59 with Sandy Mush road.
 These plants are a good example of a traditional combustion-based biomass facility built in the 80s.
 And yes, in 2011 they received a very large fine for violating clean air standards.
 The El Nido plant, however is back in operation today with improved air pollution controls.
-The 2.4 megawatt pyrolysis-based biomass we are considering will meet all current air quality standards as pyrolysis or gasification of biomass is inherently a much cleaner process.
+The biomass plant we are considering will meet all current air quality standards.

 On the news lately I have heard about biomass plants going out of business as they can't make money.
 What gives?
 Why are you considering starting a new one?